p-nordmann/pallas-puzzles-2025/README.md

 _This is a direct fork of the [Pallas Puzzles](https://github.com/rdyro/Pallas-Puzzles) on Github, itself a direct fork of [Triton Puzzles](https://github.com/srush/Triton-Puzzles), but adapted for the Pallas language for using a Triton-like kernel language (Pallas) in JAX._

 _Pallas being an experimental feature in Jax, its API is susceptible of changing often.
-For that reason, the original Pallas Puzzles repository was not in sync with the latest Pallas APIs, nor the recommended way of handling memory.
-This fork is targetted at fixing those two points.
-I will take the liberty of changing the exercises to allow teaching the modern way of manipulating memory in Pallas._
+For that reason, the original Pallas Puzzles repository was not in sync with the latest Pallas APIs.
+This fork is targetted at fixing this.
+I will also take the liberty of changing the exercises to allow teaching another way of manipulating memory in Pallas._

 <p align="center">
 <img width="200" height="200" src="assets/pallas_puzzles_logo.svg">